MPI-SWS/pgcd/README.md

 ## Project setup

-The project uses python3, cause executing motion primitives need python3 (CableRobot project).
+The project uses python3 (3.6 for CableRobot integration), cause executing motion primitives need python3 (CableRobot project).
 Therefore some tweaks have to be done.

 ### Ubuntu16.04 LTS or Debian GNU/Linux 8 (jessie)